rotamari/remove-personal-info-tool/README.md

-# Removal of Personal Information from DY
+# Removal of Personal Information

-Automated tool.
+Automated tool for DY.